VSChina/vscode-ansible/README.md

   - Run Ansible Playbook in Terminal
     1. Input playbook file full path, or use default one.
-    2. This step is optinal.
+    1. This step is optinal.
 If you'll run ansible cloud provider modules, you'll need set cloud provider credentials in credential yaml file, default path is $HOME/.vscode/ansible-credentials.yml, or change credential file path by settings item  `ansible.credentialsFile`.
 Credential file template is at [here](https://github.com/VSChina/vscode-ansible/blob/readme1/config/credentials.yml).
-    3. On Non-Windows platform, choose option `docker` or `local`.
+    1. On Non-Windows platform, choose option `docker` or `local`.

   - Run Ansible Playbook in [Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/)
+    1. Please setup Cloud Shell for first usage in Azure Portal by following [this instruction](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).
     1. Install [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) VSCode extension, which is used for Azure login.
 If you haven't installed this extension, you'll see an error message prompted.
-    2. Input playbook file full path, or use default one.
+    1. Input playbook file full path, or use default one.
-    3. Confirm awareness on Azure usage fee.
+    1. Confirm awareness on Azure usage fee.
-    4. Azure login.
+    1. Azure login.

 - Configuration